Root groupoid and related Lie superalgebras: Introduction

 A fundamental property of Kac-Moody Lie algebras is that its Weyl group is a Coxeter group.
 We generalize this result to the Weyl groups appearing in any admissible component.
 Similarly to the classical result, the length of an element $w\in W$ can be expressed as the number of positive anisotropic roots that become negative under $w$, see Corollary~\ref{crl:W-len}.

 An analog of Coxeter property holds also for the skeleton $\Sk(v)$.
-The length of the shortest path from $v$ to $v'$ in $\Sk(v)$ can also be expressed as the number of real positive roots that become negative, see~\ref{crl:Sk-len}.
+The length of the shortest path from $v$ to $v'$ in $\Sk(v)$ can also be expressed as the number of real positive roots that become negative, see~\ref{prp:Sk-len}.

 Coxeter property for groups provides its presentation in terms of generators and relations, with relations defined by ``pairwise interaction'' of the generators.
 It turns out that a similar presentation exists for the skeleton.
-In Section~\ref{sec:coxeter2} we define the notion of Coxeter graph that generalizes that of Coxeter group, and prove that the skeleton $\Sk(v)$ satisfies this property.
+In Section~\ref{sec:coxeter2} we define the notion of Coxeter graph that generalizes that of Coxeter group, and prove that the skeleton $\Sk(v)$ is a Coxeter graph.